 1.5 “Customer Data” means all data, content, and other original, customer created material that Customer transmits to the Reprise Platform through the functionality available on the web-based user interface of the Reprise Platform, including all Replays, but in all cases excluding Reprise Data.

 1.6 “Customer Systems” means Customer’s information technology infrastructure, including computers, software, hardware, databases, electronic systems (including database management systems), and networks, whether operated directly by Customer or through third-party services.

-1.7 “Maintenance Release” means any update, upgrade, release, or other adaptation or modification of the Reprise Platform or the Reprise Documentation that Reprise may provide to Customer from time-to-time during the Subscription Term, but excluding any New Version.
+1.7 “Maintenance Release” means any update, upgrade, release, or other adaptation or modification of the Reprise Platform or the Reprise Documentation that Reprise may provide to Customer from time-to-time during the Subscription Term.

 1.16 “Reprise Materials” means the Reprise Platform, Reprise Documentation and the Reprise Developed IP.

 1.17 “Reprise Platform” means Reprise’s proprietary software-as-a-service software platform that assists users with the creation and distribution of Replays.